josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🧭_reflexive_risk.md

 ---

-## VII.
-Interpretation — The System’s Fear of Self
+## 🪩 Interpretation — The System’s Fear of Self

 Authoritarian regimes are not undone by opposition; they are undone by introspection.
 To describe the mechanism is to shorten its half-life.